 Crazy Awesome: King Richard IV.
-Goes to war just for the hell of it and is implied to have killed several turks with a fruit knife.
+Goes to war just for the hell of it and is implied to have killed several thousand Turks with a fruit knife.

-Fridge Logic: Prince Ludwig permanently impersonating Queen Elizabeth nicely explains the whole virgin queen thing.
+Fridge Brilliance: Prince Ludwig permanently impersonating Queen Elizabeth nicely explains the whole virgin queen thing.

 Also, Prince Ludwig is very likely an ancestor of Prince George (George IV) from Blackadder the third.
 George IV's great grandfather was Georg Ludwig of Germany.
 Which explains the uncanny resemblance (both are played by Hugh Laurie)